Seatis/my-teaching-materials/java-spring/ioc-bean/workshop/Workshop01.md

 #Workshop01 - Bean Factory, getting started

 Create the standard *Hello World*, ala Spring.
-This will appear in your sout.
+This will appear in your sout and not in a browser window.

 To get this to work, when you start the project you need to be sure that you've informed IntelliJ that you're working with Spring.